KevinKaras/WarGame/README.md

     - Upon entering valid names in both name input fields, a user can begin the game by clicking "Start Game"
   - Next Round Button
     - Upon starting the game, splitting the deck evenly between both players, users can progress the game forward with the "Next Round" button
+  - War Stage
+    - Upon reaching duplicate cards, the state of the game changes to WAR.
+      - When clicking the "Next Round" button.
+      - 1 card for each player is drawn, placed faced down.
+      - Then 1 more card is then placed on the table, to be compared.
+      - Winner of war obtains every card drawn during the war.